junxit/us-congress-bills-116/bill.md

     > - **(1)** *In general* Not later

   - **(C)** by adding at the end the following:
+    > - **(2)** *Implementation of program improvements* Not later than 1 year after the date of enactment of the Debbie Smith Act of 2019—
+    >   - **(A)** the Director of the National Institute of Justice shall—
+    >     - **(i)** define DNA Capacity Enhancement and Backlog Reduction program-wide goals in clear, specific, and measurable terms;
+    >     - **(ii)** consistently document the goals defined under clause (i); and
+    >     - **(iii)** use performance measures for each goal defined under clause (i) that fully reflect the appropriate attributes of successful performance measures according to recommendations made by the Government Accountability Office in the report entitled, “DNA Evidence: DOJ Should Improve Performance Measurement and Properly Design controls for Nationwide Grant Program” (GAO-19-216); and
+    >   - **(B)** the Assistant Attorney General for the Office of Justice Programs shall fully establish all appropriate controls relating to conflicts of interest and to lobbying as reported by the Government Accountability Office in the report entitled, “DNA Evidence: DOJ Should Improve Performance Measurement and Properly Design controls for Nationwide Grant Program” (GAO-19-216).
-    > - **(2)** *Report on effectiveness of grant program* Not later than 180 days after the date on which the Comptroller General of the United States issues the 2018 report on the DNA Capacity Enhancement and Backlog Reduction Grant Program, or 180 days after the date of enactment of the Debbie Smith Act of 2019, whichever date is later, the Attorney General shall submit a report to the Committee on the Judiciary of the Senate and the Committee on the Judiciary of the House of Representatives that—
+    > - **(2)(3)** *Report on effectiveness of grant program* Not later than 180 days after the date on which the Comptroller General of the United States issues the 2018 report on the DNA Capacity Enhancement and Backlog Reduction Grant Program, or 180 days after the date of enactment of the Debbie Smith Act of 2019, whichever date is later, the Attorney General shall submit a report to the Committee on the Judiciary of the Senate and the Committee on the Judiciary of the House of Representatives that—
     >   - **(A)** describes any action taken by the Department of Justice since the release of the 2018 report on the DNA Capacity Enhancement and Backlog Reduction Grant Program to improve the DNA Capacity Enhancement and Backlog Reduction Grant Program based on the recommendations of the Comptroller General; and
     >   - **(B)** includes recommendations for reforms that could enhance the effectiveness of the program in reducing the backlog of unanalyzed DNA evidence in sexual assault cases.
     > - **(3)** *GAO report* Not later than 180 days after the end of the third fiscal year beginning after the date of enactment of this Act, and once every 3 fiscal years thereafter, the Comptroller General of the United States shall issue a report on the DNA Capacity Enhancement and Backlog Reduction Grant Program describing, by year—